2024-11-04

 other customizations

-• cursor blinking disabled for the console, virtual terminal, and programs using graphical programming frameworks gtk2.0, gtk3.0, and qt. (tty-no-cursor-blink, there is an aur package for that)
+• cursor blinking disabled on the console, the virtual terminal, and programs using the graphical programming frameworks gtk2.0, gtk3.0, and qt. (tty-no-cursor-blink)

 • xmodmap to make the right shift-key work as the meta key and to disable the shift-lock key

-• custom x11 keyboard-layout to use the qgmlwb layout and an additional dead-key (a key that only modifies a subsequent key) for diaresis on the circumflex key
+• custom x11 keyboard layout to use the qgmlwb layout and an additional dead-key (a key that only modifies a subsequent key) for diaresis on shift together with the less-than greater-than key

 • user name: nonroot

-custom right-click commands: extensive use of thunars easily configurable custom right click commands. for example: group, move-up, splice, rate, unpack, collect-file
+extensive use of thunars easily configurable custom right click commands. for example: splice, rate, group, and move-up.

 linux distribution: arch linux

-• it keeps packages as they are made by upstream. not like debian, which makes extensive changes to programs to make them debian specific and require debian dependent knowledge
+• it keeps applications as made by upstream, unlike debian, which makes extensive changes to applications to make them debian specific and require debian dependent knowledge (they even add debian logos to some apps)

-• always get the current version of packages, that went through a public testing phase in a testing repository. avoids having to manually compile things because you need a version that is already six months old and not in the repositories for your distribution version that will never be updated. on ubuntu you might spent a lot of time searching and compiling newer version of software yourself, for example new drivers and kernels if you bought a new graphics card. also avoids risky full distro upgrades, they just do not exist because the system updates gradually with each package update. manual intervention is rarely required, and if then only on important big changes like the switch to systemd or demanded by upstream developers of the used software
+• always get the current version of packages. the packages went through a public testing phase in a testing repository. avoids having to manually compile things because you need a version that is already six months old and not in the repositories for your distribution version. on ubuntu, you might spent a substantial amount of time searching and compiling newer versions of software yourself, for example new drivers and kernels if you bought a new graphics card. also avoids risky full distro upgrades, they just do not exist with arch because the system updates gradually with each package. manual intervention is rarely required, and if then only on important big changes like the switch to systemd or demanded by upstream developers of the used software

-• the package manager is a relief, in comparison to apt-get/apt-cache/dpkg. finally an efficient to use program that is fast and gives terse and clear output. packages are very easy to create, the only thing needed is basically a bash script that does the compile and installation steps. users can upload packages to the separate arch user repository. official packages are signed
+• the package manager is a relief, in comparison to apt-get/apt-cache/dpkg. finally an efficient to use program that is fast and gives terse and clear output. packages are very easy to create, the only thing needed is basically a bash script that does the compile and installation steps. users can upload packages to the separate arch user repository but it is also trivially easy to create your own packages. official packages are signed

 • on one workstation i have been running the same arch system for 8 years, which started as a 32bit system and was in-place converted to 64bit. arch can also be in-place converted into parabola linux, which is fsf endorsed